wilsonfrantine/landscapeDecoupler/README.md

 ## Paralellal computation

 Based on our tests so far, parallelization has not returned significatively faster runs.
 However, you might want to run some large dataset in parallel strategies.
-The package is prepared to parallelization with the **future's** framework.
-We've still working on that because we still having some overhead issues.
-Nonetheless, you might try it out on your own machine/cluster by using any strategy available on the **future's** framework.
+The package is ready to parallelization with the **future** framework.
+We're still working on due to some overhead issues.
+To run in parallel:

 ```{r}
 library("landscapeDecoupler")